M4rkopolo/Blog_webside/README.md

 	- Deployed on Heroku
 	- Template from Bootstrap
 ## Features
-Each user after Sign In or Sign Up to few default account are able to
+Each user, after logging in or registering guest accounts, can
  - Write posts
  - Comment posts
  - Create Kanban board